wbudic/LifeLog/Current Development Check List.md

 ### New Development v.2.3+

+* &#10004; Setting should provide page color defaults in form of an hash.
+  * These should/can change based on selected theme.
+That possibly in future can be changed via config.
+  * colBG,colFG, colSHDW, etc...
 * &#10004; Printout page to include Amount column if category of items has valued asset, expense or income set.
 Providing also totals.
 Of Assets, and total on income and expense.
   * Introduce Currency setting, to replace amount '#'.
 Even though it could be number of, something not currency related.
 * &#10004; Interaction - When editing an existing log entry, it needs confirmation, if it isn't a copy (now button wasn't pressed), before overwriting.